Kmack710/710-jobCreator/README.md

 # In-Game Simple Job Creator.
 ![image](https://user-images.githubusercontent.com/69439573/153830246-d9d29801-3d0d-4f63-8806-b899901057a6.png)

+## Planned updates
+- Add Gangs to be able to be created ingame also!
+- Add Items to be able to be created ingame also!
+- Try and figure out a way around bossmenu or build something else.

 This currently does not add the bossmenu location to the job due to qb-bossmenu restrictions.
 This should be more possible when qb-management comes out, or if we find another soulution.
 It still puts boss menu locations in the DB so you can bring them to bossmenu config easier!